 Applicability emissions include emissions from insignificant emission units and activities, but do not include fugitive emissions (except for categorical sources listed in AQR 12.2.2(j) or any other stationary source category that, as of August 7, 1980, is being regulated under Sections 111 or 112 of the Act).
+The source is a categorical source so fugitive emission are included in the applicability and source determination calculations.
 Detailed calculations are available in the source file.

-Table III-C-1 shows the thresholds for AQR 12.1.1(d) applicability.
+Table III-C-1 shows the various thresholds for applicability.